Summarize the key advising information that students considering or declared in this program should know.

 The College of Letters & Science recommends study-abroad experiences for undergraduate students, when it fits their academic plan and resources.

-If your unit has not yet developed a Major Advising Page for your major, certificate, or specialized degree, contact Meg Hamel (meg.hamel@wisc.edu) who will help you connect with the right person in International Academic Programs.
+If your unit has not yet developed a Major Advising Page for your major, certificate, or specialized degree, contact International Academic Programs to get started.